elee131/UBC_Fountains/README.md

 location, and directions
 - as a user, I want to be able to mark a pin as "unavailable" or "broken"
 - as a user, I want to be able to make edits on a pin's information
 - as a user, I want to be able to search pins by buildings
+- as a user, I want to sort pins by status and remove broken ones from favourites